neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/ContributingToFLOW3.rst

 	Of course you can also use the package TYPO3.FLOW3 from any FLOW3 distribution you installed already.

 #.
-Read the documentation and adjust it as needed.
+Read the documentation and adjust it as needed - it is in the *Documentation* directory.

 #.
 Push it to gerrit, or alternatively upload a patch with the changes to the
    `Forge Issue Tracker <http://forge.typo3.org/projects/flow3-documentation/issues>`_.